-I realised that, although my book takes businesses through Digital PR step-by-step, and some of that research can be used for content planning too, I haven’t published that specific process before.
+Although my book takes businesses through Digital PR step-by-step, and some of that research can be used for content planning too, I haven’t published this specific process before.

 And given that my most-shared article to date on the blog is the how-to post about Content Planning, it made sense to follow that up with a more in-depth look at how we actually research ideas for content.